AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05_programming_fundamentals/doc.md

 ```

 The function `f` has no local, but it has the parameter `depth`, which
-may get space on the stack in place of locals (let's assume it works just like a local for the
+may get space on the stack in place of locals (let's assume it works like a local for the
 sake of this demonstration).

 The function `f` will return prematurely when `depth` is 2.